nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 ## Centralized billing account

-Alternatively, a centralized billing account can be set up to share with a team using a G Suite organization and a Google Billing Account linked to an organization host's credit card.
+Alternatively, a centralized billing account can be set up to share with a team using a G Suite organization and a Google Billing Account linked to the G Suite organization host's credit card.
 The Google documentation provides a [quick start guide](https://cloud.google.com/resource-manager/docs/quickstart-organizations) to set this up.

 In brief, if a hypothetical user, Jon, decided to start working with the GCP, he and his administrator, Janice, would use the following workflow: